hashdist/hashdist/doc/source/specs.rst

   parameter must be specified in the descendant profile, otherwise it is an error.

+  There are two ways of importing profiles:

+  * **Local**: Only provide the **file** key, which can be an absolute path, or relative to the directory of the profile spec file.

-  If *urls* (currently this must be a list of length one) and *key* are given, the specified sources (usually a git commit) will be downloaded, and the given *file* is relative to the root of the repo.
-If only *file* is given, it can be absolute, or relative to the location of the profile file.
+  * **Remote**: If **urls** (currently this must be a list of length one) and **key** are given, the specified sources (usually a git commit) will be downloaded, and the given **file** is relative to the root of the repo.
+In this case, providing a **name** for the repository is mandatory; the name is used to refer to the repository in error messages etc., and must be unique for the repository across all imported profile files.

 **parameters**: